-Diabetes occurs when there is too much glucose, a type of sugar, in the blood.
-If not controlled, high blood glucose levels will eventually lead to damage to many parts of the body.
+Diabetes is a condition where the level of glucose (a type of sugar) in your blood is too high.
+If not controlled, high blood glucose levels eventually lead to damage in many parts of your body.

 What is insulin?

 Insulin is a hormone produced by your pancreas.
 When the amount of glucose in your blood increases, the pancreas releases more insulin.
 When the level of glucose in your blood falls again, the amount of insulin also falls.